bluerobotics/sphinx-blue-robotics-theme/docs/source/installation.md

 To install Sphinx and this theme in a BlueRobotics project, follow these steps:

-1. Copy the `docs` folder [from this repository](https://github.com/bluerobotics/sphinx-blue-robotics-theme) into your own project.
+1. Copy the `docs` and `.github` folders [from this repository](https://github.com/bluerobotics/docs-boilerplate) into your own project.

 2. Edit your `conf.py` global variables with your project details: